-For iSCSI technology to work correctly on end-user computers, you need to install iSCSI Initiator software (if it is not provided with the operating system).
-For Microsoft Windows 2000/XP/2003 systems, it is an option and the Microsoft iSCSI Initiator is available to download from the web.
+For correct working of iSCSI technology on end-user computers, it is required to install iSCSI Initiator software (if it is not provided with the operating system).
+In case of Microsoft Windows 2000/XP/2003 systems, it can be optionally Microsoft iSCSI Initiator (available to download from the web).

-Correct software configuration depends on installing individual "target volumes" by adding another disk letter in the system (in Windows XP and 2003) or as subfolder the same as with folders in UNIX system.
-All these functions are available via "administrative tools" > disks management.
+Correct software configuration depends on installing individual "target volumes" by adding another disk letter in system (in Windows XP and 2003) or as subfolder the same as with folders in UNIX system.
+All these functions are available via "administrative tools"->disks management.